frankvdh/Meerkat/README.md

 TO DO
 -----
-This list is growing rather than shrinking!
+This list is more-or-less in priority order.
+It is growing rather than shrinking!
-* Allow changing the display orientation to "Heading up"
+* Keep screen on
+* Make compass a button to toggle between Heading-Up, Track-Up, and North-Up display orientations
+* Screen orientation as an enum
-* Use a theme to allow black background
+* Add a version to settings
-* Digital filtering of path to predict track
+* Allow other units for vertical speed (currently only fpm)
 * Ownship track... history and prediction
 * Facility to clear log files
-* Expand to be able to use other Wifi-enabled ADS-B In devices
-* Add a Settings screen to enable all the settings to be changed interactively instead of needing to edit the text file
-* Improve the code style
-* Internationalisation
-* Port to Apple IOS.
-* Keep screen on
-* Allow other units for vertical speed (currently only fpm)
-* Improve the code style
-* Port to Apple IOS
-* Write some documentation
 * Add a "Quit" button
-* Make compass a button to toggle between the display orientations
 * Display zoom level
 * Auto-zoom
 * Indicate Mode-C traffic presence
 * Fix - Reloading app to restart properly
-* Check GPS hasBearing() and getBearing() for Track-up
+* Add a Settings screen to enable all the settings to be changed interactively instead of needing to edit the text file
+* Audio / Haptic alerts of collision threats
+* Use a theme to allow black background
+* Digital filtering of path to predict tracks
+* Expand to be able to use other Wifi-enabled ADS-B In devices
+* Improve the code style
+* Write some documentation
 * Lots more testing
+* Internationalisation
+* Port to Apple IOS.